pravega/pravega-samples/pravega-client-examples/README.md

 process until that other CLI process invokes `REFRESH`.

 ## `streamcuts`
-This application aims at demonstrating the use of `StreamCut`s four bounded processing on multiple `Stream`s.
-At the moment, the application contains two examples accessible via command line interface: i) Simple example: The user decides which `Stream` slices s/he wants to read from all the st`Stream`reams by specifying indexes, and the application prints these slices using `ReaderGroupConfig` methods for bounded processing. ii) Time series example: `Stream`s are filled with events that are supposed to belong to a certain day with a given value: "_day1:5_".
+This application aims at demonstrating the use of `StreamCut`s for bounded processing on multiple `Stream`s.
+At the moment, the application contains two examples accessible via command line interface: i) Simple example: The user decides which `Stream` slices s/he wants to read from all the `Stream`s by specifying indexes, and the application prints these slices using `ReaderGroupConfig` methods for bounded processing. ii) Time series example: `Stream`s are filled with events that are supposed to belong to a certain day with a given value: "_day1:5_".
 There is a variable number of events per day in each `Stream`.
 The user selects a day number,